30-Second Overview

 Vertical Domain Applications

-Taiwan actively promotes 5G applications in various vertical domains, creating new business models:
+Taiwan is promoting 5G applications across various vertical domains, using field trials to validate business models:

 Smart Manufacturing

-- China Steel: 5G remote control and AR maintenance
+- China Steel: 5G remote operation and AR maintenance

 Smart Healthcare

-- Emergency Medical Care: Real-time connection between ambulances and hospitals
+- Emergency medicine: Real-time connection between ambulances and hospitals

 Smart Transportation